|

 Armored Motor-cars at War!

-The painting on the left, shows one of the first battles the Belgians took part in.
 It was in Galacia that the Belgian Expeditionary Corps, first seen action.
 In an effective maneuver with the armored cars, and coordinated artillery attacks, to routed the entrenched soldiers, of the Austrian and German armies.

 Painting of Battle in Galacia.